Lafayette Square

 Layout and Features

-The 2.5-acre park is bounded by St. Charles Avenue, Camp Street, and North and South Maestri Streets.
-It sits directly across from Gallier Hall, a Greek Revival building that served as New Orleans' city hall for over a century.
+This modest 2.5-acre park is bordered by St. Charles Avenue, Camp Street, and North and South Maestri Streets.
+Right across from the square stands Gallier Hall, an impressive Greek Revival structure that served as New Orleans' city hall for more than a hundred years.

 Notable Monuments

-The park is circumscribed by an outer brick sidewalk and an inner concrete sidewalk, separated by azaleas and other flowering shrubs.
+The park features a thoughtful layout with an outer brick sidewalk and inner concrete path, separated by azaleas and other flowering shrubs that bloom beautifully in season.

 Recent History